CV4GS - Python tutorial

 5

-Python supports functional programming with list/dict/set comprehensions
+Python supports functional programming with list/dict/set comprehensions, map, reduce, etc.

 Functional programming is a programming paradigm — a style of building the structure and elements of computer programs — that treats computation as the evaluation of mathematical functions and avoids changing-state and mutable data (wikipedia)